Snohomish County Explosion: Team details

 Coach Weakley went to Salem International University in West Virginia.
 He played two years of basketball under now head coach for the women's team West Virginia University, Mike Carey.
 He graduated with a criminal law degree.
 From there proceeded to play pro basketball.

 During his playing career he set an NJCAA record for most three-point field goals in a single tournament game, hitting thirteen out of twenty-one baskets from beyond the arc.
 He averaged 25.5 points per game during this season before moving up the Salem International.
 His postseason accolades include setting an IBL record, hitting ten three-point baskets in 2007.
 After his collegiate career, Weakley endured 6 different minor league teams on his journey to the Explosion.
 Weakley has played professional ball overseas and helped coaching in the minor leagues the last 4 months in California.

 He coached at Prince Avenue Prep in South Carolina for a year and a half, where he was able to accomplish winning a national championship, while posting a 48–2 record, and graduating 12 blue chip players.
-He has had the opportunity to learn from great coaches such as Don Casey former coach of the L.A.
+He has had the opportunity to learn from coaches such as Don Casey former coach of the L.A.
 Clippers, and Orlando Woolridge, former WNBA coach and current ABA coach, and Randy Redwine former coach for the Explosion in the IBL.
-As previously stated he has had the opportunity to experience pro basketball not only as a player, but also to learn the game from world level players and coaches giving him a unique amount of knowledge at such a young age.
+As previously stated he has had the opportunity to experience pro basketball not only as a player, but also to learn the game from professional players and coaches getting a significant amount of experiencie at a young age.
 He feels extremely privileged and excited for the opportunity to coach and be affiliated with this organization, having played two seasons with the Explosion.